build-on-aws/bedrock-agents-streamlit/README.md

 1. Portfolio Creation:

-    Understand the Query: Analyze the user's question to extract key information such as the desired number of companies and industry.
+    Understand the Query: Analyze the user's request to extract key information such as the desired number of companies and industry.
-    Generate Portfolio: Based on the criteria from the question, create a portfolio of companies.
+    Generate Portfolio: Based on the criteria from the request, create a portfolio of companies.
 Use the template provided to format the portfolio.

 2. Company Research and Document Summarization: